usds/website-staging/_projects/0007_cdc-simple-report.md

 Simple Report and Report Stream saved healthcare workers **more than 852,000 hours of manual labor** during the height of the COVID-19 pandemic – when every minute mattered.

 This work helped the CDC develop an understanding of how to build technology for local public health departments.
-It also set expectations across the organization that data should be available quickly and that software tools could be built iteratively, deployed quickly, and should be easy-to-use.
+It also set expectations across the CDC that data should be available quickly and that software tools could be built iteratively, deployed quickly, and should be easy-to-use.
 Another important takeaway was that the usability of a tool can drive adoption in circumstances where the CDC had previously struggled to collaborate with local public health departments.

 The technology that USDS teams co-created for responding to the COVID-19 pandemic was also repurposed for an unexpected Mpox outbreak in 2022 and is helping the CDC better understand seasonal flu outbreaks.
 Born in response to the COVID-19 pandemic, these technology programs are built to thrive and evolve within the complex public health environment.